"I knew where she was walking to. She didn't really want this, she wanted the true queen to have it." Burk homecoming queen crowns her childhood friend

 Brantley was born with special needs, but ask any of her friends and family and they’ll be the first to tell you, that hasn’t stopped her from being the life of the party.

 “Me and Kylie have always had a special friendship,” Kurszewski-Hoskins said.
-“When I moved here in third grade, we just automatically clicked and she’s been my little person ever since.”
+“When I moved here in third grade, we just automatically clicked.”

 Now, they’re seniors in high school, making memories before they walk the stage.
 It was one of their longtime friends, McKenna Ruiz, who actually set this incredible moment in motion.